best beaches in peru

 • Best time to visit: From July to November.

-• Nearby attractions: Mancora beach and Piura Town.
+• Nearby attractions: Mancora Beach and Piura Town.

-10. Huanchaco (Trujillo)
+10. Huanchaco

 huanchaco peru beaches

-At one time it was a calm fishing village, it has become an internationally recognized destination with a strong imprint on the Peruvian identity.
-In addition, Huanchaco is a coastal city that is prized for its impressive surfing waves, ancient ruins, ancient boats, and ceviche.
+Also, there are many close historical ruins, including Chan Chan, the largest mud city in the world that belonged to Chimus.
+For this reason, Huanchaco is a coastal city that is prized for its impressive surfing waves, ancient ruins, ancient boats, and ceviche.
 Even, It was named a World Surf Reserve Site in 2012.
 Amazing!

 • What to do: Surfing, swimming, paddle surfing, riding the old reed boats known as “caballitos de totora”.